 v.
 They are mainly terrestrial plants

 vi.
-They show up more sophisticated or specialized reproductive mechanism involving pollination and fertilization
+They show more sophisticated or specialized reproductive mechanisms involving pollination and fertilization

 Difference between Gymnosperm and Angiosperm